UBCHREST/ablate/docs/content/development/InstallingDependencies.md

     - To checkout a specific version or commit ```git checkout release```
     - The latest version of ABLATE has been tested against PETSc {% include generated/petscVersion.html %}
 2. Configure PETSc to be built in both debug and optimized configurations
    1. Configure PETSc with the following options from the petsc directory to build the debug configuration.
+Visit the [ABLATE wiki](https://github.com/UBCHREST/ablate/wiki) for OS specific commands.
 Run the following make command.
        ```bash
        # Configure debug PETSc
        ./configure PETSC_ARCH=arch-ablate-debug --download-mpich --download-fblaslapack --download-ctetgen \